expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 11: What you eat is important in your healing.
 Be open to different ways of thinking about what a healthy diet is.

 12: Don't wait.
 Live life to the fullest while you can!

+13: Learn to recognize when stress is impacting your body and learn how to de-stress.

 ---